nliaquin/linux-guides/suckless-software/dmenu.md

 Ignore the warnings, you only have to worry if you see errors.
 That's it for this guide, and if you haven't already, go complete the **dwm.md** and **xorg-config.md** guides.

-If you had any problems or have any questions, email me via nickolas@nliaquin.xyz
+If you had any problems or have any questions, email me via nickolasiaquinta@gmail.com